lasyard/docs/cluster/k8s/deploy.md

 $ sudo kubeadm reset
 ```

+See <project:teardown.md> to see how to completely remove a cluster.

 :::{tip}
-This command can also clear the kubelet's configuration and certificates on the worker nodes if you want to do `join` again.
+This command can also be used to reset the worker nodes if you want to do `join` again.
 :::

 ## Join worker nodes